Jamie-/Status/README.md

 Little web app useable to check the status of services (out of your desired selection) on your Linux server (Debian based).
 Oh, and it's far from a nice 'finished' product - treat it as just for fun.

 ### Installation Requirements ###
-- Debain based server
+- Debian based server
-- Web Server (apache2, lighttpd, nginx)
+- Web Server (Apache2, LightTPD, Nginx)
 - PHP Enabled

 ### Installation ###